franciskershaw/slice-of-pie/README.md

 1. Create a Gmail account (or sign in if you have one already), navigate to 'Account Settings', 'Other Google Account Settings', 'Security.
 2. Turn on 2-step verification if it hasn't already.
 3. Go to 'App passwords' within 'Security', select 'Mail' from the dropdown choices, and copy the long character password.
-4. Add this password into the Heroku configuration variabls as EMAIL_HOST_PASS.
+4. Add this password into the Heroku configuration variables as EMAIL_HOST_PASS.
-5. Copy your Gmail address and addd it as the EMAIL_HOST_USER to the Heroku configuration variables.
+5. Copy your Gmail address and add it as the EMAIL_HOST_USER to the Heroku configuration variables.

 ## Cloning